$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 - Activating the Llama Stack Operator

-- Deploying a RAG stack in a data science project
+- Deploying a RAG stack in a project

 - Overview of RAG